epccs/Punica/Hardware/README.md

 ## Inputs/Outputs/Functions

 ```
-        ATmega1284p microcontroller.
+        ATmega1284p programs are compiled with open source tools that run nearly everywhere.
+        Input power can range from 7 to 36V DC
+        High side current sense on input power connected to ADC6.
+        Input power voltage is divided down and connected to ADC7.
-        Twelve pluggable digital input/output (DIO 2,3,4,5,6,7,9,10,11,12,13,22) with level conversion.
+        Nine digital input/output (DIO 2,3,4,9,10,11,12,13,22) with level conversion.
-        Four groups of Digital interfaces each with a 22 mA current source.
+        Digital IO is grouped in three pluggable interfaces each with a 22 mA current source and ground.
+        Digital 22mA current sources enabled with DIO 7.
-        Two Input Capture (ICP1, ICP3) with current sources for CAT5 pair current loops.
+        Two Input Capture (ICP1, ICP3) with current sources for sensor loops.
+        ICP1 and ICP3 17mA current source enabled with DIO 7.
+        ICP1 10mA current source enabled with digital control DIO 6.
+        ICP3 10mA current source enabled with digital control DIO 5.
-        Six Analog channels ADC0, ADC1, ADC2, ADC3, ADC4, ADC5.
+        Six Analog channels ADC0, ADC1, ADC2, ADC3, ADC4, ADC5 with current sources for sensor loops.
-        Six 22mA current source CS0, CS1, CS2, CS3, CS4, CS5 for analog loops.
+        ADC0 22mA current source enabled with DIO 15.
+        ADC1 22mA current source enabled with DIO 16.
+        ADC2 22mA current source enabled with DIO 17.
+        ADC3 22mA current source enabled with DIO 18.
+        ADC4 22mA current source enabled with DIO 19.
-        Six currrent sources are enabled with digital control DIO 15..19, and 23.
+        ADC5 22mA current source enabled with DIO 23.
-        Shunt limited diode test circuit with current on ADC7 and voltage on ADC6.
-        MCU power (+5V) is from an SMPS.
+        MCU power (+5V) is converted with an SMPS from the input power.
+        Up to an Amp can be safely used from the +5V.
 ```

 ## Uses

 ```
-        Microcontroller based test control system.
-        Has hardware for diode testing somewhat like found on DMM's.
-        ICT, e.g. use with a relay matrix to scan the diode test on the test points befor power up.
+        Data Acquisition using Capture Hardware (ICP1, ICP3).
+            Flow Meter(s)
+            Rotating Hardware
+            PWM Output Temperature Sensors
+            PWM Output Capacitance Sensors
+        Automation
+            General purpose IO that is tolerant of the intrinsically reliable current source.
+            The intrinsically reliable* current source will not harm the controller.
+                * The intrinsically reliable current source can fail due to excessive power dissipation.
+            String the intrinsically reliable current through multiple Solid State Relay to control multi-phase power.
+            Power Off the shield VIN which powers a Raspberry Pi Zero on the RPUpi shield.
+        Open Source Toolchain
+            This is programmed with the GCC and an open toolchain.
+            Note the Eagle board files are not available but I am looking at KiCAD.
 ```

 ## Notice